~ Afterward ~

 On May 16, 1992, Alba arrived at the sanctuary.
 A surplus Arctic wolf from the Toronto Zoo, she had been bought by a mindless dog breeder, who wanted a white German Shepherd.
 When the man introduced sweet Alba to the dogs, they attacked her viciously and tore off her tail and part of an ear.
 Her muzzle, upper face and feet were slashed and bitten.
 Her good ear had a tattoo inside which we traced back to the Zoo.
 The zoo had no breeding policy at this time, so surplus animals were sold.
 The breeder who had purchased Alba was eventually reported and surrendered the wolf to authorities.
 She was brought to us for rehabilitation.
 She was not releasable.
 We began an immediate boycott of the Toronto Zoo.
 Friends and family cancelled memberships and soon a breeding program was in place.

 April 12, 1994, Alba dies from bone cancer.
-When we buried her in view of the two wolf enclosures, Tundra, Taiga, Shasta, Alberta, Numa and Leda all howl a mournful good-bye as Ron, and I lower Alba’s body into her grave.
+We buried her in view of the two wolf enclosures where Tundra, Taiga, Shasta, Alberta, Numa and Leda all howled a mournful good-bye as Ron, and I lowered Alba’s body into her grave.
 It was very emotional for us and the wolves.

 The Humane Society of the United States was totally opposed to the unbridled practice of breeding wolves and dogs.
 No one should ever consider tying up a wolf or wolf-hybrid.
 Animals kept in such conditions, whether wolves or wolf-dog crosses, will respond badly to their treatment.
 They may become inordinately fearful, or extremely aggressive.
 Shasta was both and very unpredictable.
 It was extremely difficult to read her body language, but it was obvious that her abusers had been male.
 Ron was never able to establish a good relationship with this animal, but over time she did accept and play with me.
 I could hand feed her and enter her enclosure, but I was always ‘ON GUARD’ with this hybrid, as her behavior could change in a second.
 Ron never entered her enclosure but did sometimes feed her peanuts through the wire.
 Shasta died in July 2000.